Hospitality SaaS

 Hi-Fidelity Wireframes

-Check-in/out Modal
+Check-in/out modal

 I designed the modal to display the most pertinent information a front desk employee would need to see (e.g. number of nights, if the reservation has been paid).
+I also color-coded the payment section (red for unpaid, blue for paid).
+These condensed reservation views and color coding would allow staff to quickly scan and gather all the info they needed to continue helping a guest.

 Make a Reservation